gabedanon/robo-laura-hall/README.md

 ## About

-This code is the basis of Robo Laura Hall, the robotic producter on the [Trends with Benefits](http://twb.cool) podcast.
+This code is the basis of Robo Laura Hall, the robotic producer on the [Trends with Benefits](http://twb.cool) podcast.
 She is very sassy and unprofessional, and she makes use of these native browser features:

 * [SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)
 * [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage) via [localForage](https://github.com/localForage/localForage)